 Outbreaks of measles occur sporadically in areas where measles vaccine coverage for the population is <95%.

-Measles exposure: Airborne precautions beginning 5 days after first exposure through 21 days after last exposure
+Measles exposure in a susceptible contact: Airborne precautions beginning 5 days after first exposure through 21 days after last exposure.

-Duration of precautions if confirmed: Until 4 days after onset of rash (longer in immunocompromised patients)
+Confirmed measles: Maintain precautions until 4 days after onset of rash (duration of illness in immunocompromised patients).

 Only immune personnel and caretakers should enter the room.
 Immunoprophylaxis may be indicated for susceptible contacts.